Internal control and risk management

 Municipality Finance’s general principles, limits and measurement methods used in risk management are determined by the Board of Directors.
 The implementation of risk management is the responsibility of the President and CEO, who is assisted by the Executive Management Team, and various functions/departments in accordance with the duties delegated to them.

-The management of supervision and reporting duties related to counterparty and market risks has been delegated to the Middle Office department, which also prepares various analyses in support of decision-making by the company management.
-Risk management and the company's risk position are reported to the Executive Management Team and the Board of Directors on a regular basis.
+MuniFin’s risk position related monitoring and reporting duties have been segregated to the independent risk management function, which also prepares various analyses in support of decision-making by the company management.
+Risk management and the company’s risk position are reported to the Executive Management Team and the Board of Directors (including Board’s Risk Committee) on a regular basis.

-The management of operational risks, including information systems critical to the company's business operations, and the monitoring of operational risks are part of the ordinary processes of units and departments.
-In addition, the company's Middle Office bears overall responsibility for the monitoring of operational risks.
-Part of the management of operational risks comprises tasks related to compliance with external and internal regulation, such as follow-up on regulation that affects the company's operations, communication, training and monitoring.
-These tasks are the responsibility of the company's Legal and Compliance departments.
+The management of operational risks, including information systems critical to the company’s business operations, and the monitoring of operational risks are part of the ordinary processes of units and departments.
+In addition, the company’s independent risk management function bears overall responsibility for the monitoring of operational risks.
+Part of the management of operational risks comprises tasks related to compliance with external and internal regulation, such as follow-up on regulation that affects the company’s operations, communication, training and monitoring.
+These tasks are the responsibility of Compliance and Operational Risk department being part of the risk management function.

 Internal audit tasks include assessing the reliability and accuracy of Municipality Finance’s financial and other management information.
 These tasks also include ensuring that the company has adequate and properly organised manual and IT systems for its operations and that the risks associated with the operations are being managed sufficiently.